AngelBelRoth/cc-test/README.md

 ---

 ## 📌 Overview
-**cc-test** is a lightweight Node.js module built to [describe what it does in one or two sentences: e.g., “validate custom commands in chat bots”, “run quick API endpoint tests”, “serve as a minimal micro-service scaffold”].
+**cc-test** is a lightweight Node.js module built to navigate user flow from login, registration, and match page.
-It aims for clarity, simplicity, and ease of integration with your existing stack.
+It aims for clarity, simplicity, and ease of integration with existing stack.

 ---